El Pomar District AVA: Topography

 of the Creston District viticultural area are within the Paso Robles viticultural area but are not included in any of other viticultural areas.
 The area to the north is distinguishable from the Creston District viticultural area due to its highly eroded terrain, shallow soils, and steep slopes, which contribute to slope instability and a high erosion hazard.
 The region to the southwest is more mountainous and rugged; further west is the city of Atascadero.
 The area to the south is located outside of the Paso Robles viticultural area and contains rugged terrain with higher elevations than those of the Creston District viticultural area.

 Its moderate Region II climate with airflow through and across Templeton Gap area are part of the growing season, higher and older terraces east of the Salinas River, with geology Tertiary to Quaternary Paso Robles Formation and more recent alluvial deposits of Huerhuero Creek and Salinas River, grassland soils with well developed surface horizons as Mollisols, with bedrock at shallow depths in some areas covered by alluvium, oak savanna vegetation.

 Climate

 The El Pomar District viticultural area is located several miles to the east and on the lee, or rain shadow, side of the Santa Lucia Range crest, which blocks much of the moisture and storms that move in from the Pacific Ocean and precipitation in the area annually averages 15 in.
 However, the viticultural area does receive significant marine air incursion, fog, and sea breezes through the Templeton Gap, which is located in the Santa Lucia Range to the area's west.
 The hillsides and hilltop vineyards within the El Pomar District viticultural area are exposed to the cooling marine air during the growing season.
 Due to the cooling sea breezes and fog, the El Pomar District viticultural area has a relatively cool Winkler Region II growing season climate, averaging 2,950 growing degree-day (GDD) units annually.
+The USDA plant hardiness zone is 8b to 9a.